uttechdev/eweekweb-backend/README.md

 This is a small sample project demonstrating how to build an API with [MongoDB](https://developer.mongodb.com/) and [FastAPI](https://fastapi.tiangolo.com/).

-## TL;DR
+## Get Started

-If you really don't want to read the [blog post](https://developer.mongodb.com/quickstart/python-quickstart-fastapi/) and want to get up and running, activate your Python virtualenv, and then run the following from your terminal (edit the `MONGODB_URL` first!):
+To get this up and running activate your Python virtualenv (name it .venv) inside the project directory and then run the following from your terminal (edit the `MONGODB_URL` first!):
-To get this up and running activate your Python virtualenv and name it .venv inside the project directory
 ```bash
 # Creating virtual environment
 python -m venv .venv